HVAC Training Schools & Certification in Missouri

 • An application fee

-• Passing score on the KC exam, or an equivalent
+• Passing score (at least 70 percent) on the KC exam, or an equivalent

-Above all, prospective HVAC workers in MO are strongly advised to check with all municipal authorities before beginning work, as HVAC permitting procedures may vary by jurisdiction.
+Above all, prospective HVAC workers in MO are strongly advised to check with all municipal authorities prior to beginning work, as HVAC permitting procedures vary by jurisdiction.

 Jocelyn Blore